2KAbhishek/resume/README.md

 #### Dec 2018 - Jan 2019, Kolkata, WB, India

--   Built an Android app for IoT device data monitoring with BLE and AWS.
+-   Built an Android app for IoT device data monitoring with Bluetooth Low Energy.
+-   Deployed live app using AWS Lambda and received appreciation from users.

 ## Education